heistp/l4s-tests/README.md

 L. Some would argue that bursty traffic must not be placed in L. We leave it as an exercise for the reader to determine how feasible that is.

-We also see significant underutilization with Skype traffic in C, as the bursts that arrive in C impact L via the queue coupling mechanism.
+We also see significant underutilization with Skype traffic in C, when the bursts that arrive in C impact L via the queue coupling mechanism.

 | CCA | Qdisc | Skype | T<sub>start</sub> | T<sub>end</sub> | State | Goodput | Utilization % | Links |